h5py/h5py/docs/high/dataset.rst

             >>> out = dset[:500].astype('int16')  # Typically slower

-        In case of variable-width strings, calling ``.astype('T')`` (NumPy's native variable-width strings) is zero cost and faster than reading the data into an object-type array;
-        read more at :ref:`npystrings`.
+        In case of variable-width strings, calling ``.astype('T')`` (NumPy's native variable-width strings) is more efficient than reading the data into an object-type array; read more at :ref:`npystrings`.

         .. versionchanged:: 3.14
            Added support for NumPy variable-width strings (``dtype='T'``).